 And Signatures, which is a French haute cuisine restaurant…

-As well as this, there’s are also the normal restaurants on-board, which include the flagship restaurant Compass Rose serving three meals a day at a very high standard and La Veranda, which serves buffet style food.
-In the evening, La Veranda will transforms into Sette Mari At La Veranda, and offers an intimate dining experience serving authentic antipasti and Italian dishes.
+As well as this, there’s are also the normal restaurants on-board, which include the flagship restaurant Compass Rose serving three meals a day at a very high standard and La Veranda, which serves buffet-style food.
+In the evening, La Veranda will transform into Sette Mari At La Veranda, and offers an intimate dining experience serving authentic antipasti and Italian dishes.
 There’s also the option to eat at the pool grill or to order room service.

 No matter what the restaurant it will have an open seating policy and you can reserve your places for speciality dining both pre-cruise and whilst on-board.

 You’ll also be happy to know that all drinks are included, (even the good stuff such as fine wines and premium spirits!) so you won’t have to fork out to pay for a drinks package.
 Regent will even restock your mini bar with whatever you want for free!

 Every cabin is classed as a suite or above, meaning that you have a great amount of space.
 You can expect marble bathrooms, walk in closets instead of compact wardrobes, the luxury of a bath and a custom designed slumber bed.

 We really weren’t joking about how much space you have on-board Regent.
 Entry-level suites are larger than many top tier suites on five star lines!
 Room sizes range between 300 and 3,875 square feet!

 The new Seven Seas Splendor has even been dubbed “the most luxurious ship ever built” and will be all suite, all balcony.

 In your rooms, you will find a flat-screen TV that is interactive with over two hundred complimentary movies on demand.
 You’ll also have a bathrobe, slippers, a hair dryer and a private safe.